What is a tornado?

 2% of all tornadoes are labeled "violent tornadoes" and can last over an hour.

 BEFORE A TORNADO: Have a disaster plan.
 Make sure everyone knows where to go in case a tornado threatens.
 Make sure you know which county or parish you live in.
 Prepare a kit with emergency food for your home.
 Have enough food and water for at least 3 days.

 DURING A TORNADO: Go to a basement.
 If you do not have a basement, go to an interior room without windows on the lowest floor such as a bathroom or closet.
 If you can, get under a sturdy piece of furniture, like a table.
 If you live in a mobile home get out.
 They offer little protection against tornadoes.
 Get out of automobiles.
 Do not try to outrun a tornado in your car, leave it immediately.
 If youre outside, go to a ditch or low lying area and lie flat in it.
 Stay away from fallen power lines and stay out of damaged areas.

 IF YOURE AT SCHOOL DURING A TORNADO: Every school should have a disaster plan and have frequent drills.
 Basements offer the best protection.
 Schools without basements should use interior rooms and hallways on the lowest floor away from windows.
 Crouch down on your knees and protect your head with your arms.

 AFTER A TORNADO: Stay indoors until it is safe to come out.
 Check for injured or trapped people, without putting yourself in danger.
 Watch out for downed power lines.
 Use a flashlight to inspect your home.

-Lesson Plan: Here is a great lesson plan on learning about tornado safety.
-In this activity, kids learn about severe weather, including hail and tornadoes.
+Lesson Plan: Here are some great lesson plans on learning about tornado safety.
 Note: This is a PDF file, so you need to have Adobe Acrobat Reader.